 UCC Climate Lab 2017 Seminar Series

-This is a free event open to the public organized by UCC Climate Lab at the Environmental Research Institute, UCC.
-All are welcome.
-Please register at link below.
+This is a free event open to the public organised by UCC Climate Lab at the Environmental Research Institute, and the Centre for Marine and Renewable Energy.